 Scout Skills Adventure Trail

-This venue takes place on upper Whyte Field and is for those new Scouts who recently joined the Troop, Scouts who need to complete some Second or First Class skill requirements, or an opportunity to earn points while refreshing Scout skills.
+This venue takes place on Camp Whyte (upper) and is for those new Scouts who recently joined the Troop, Scouts who need to complete some Second or First Class skill requirements, or an opportunity to earn points while refreshing Scout skills.
 This is a patrol activity.
 The patrol leader should know what requirements his patrol needs.
 A patrol will earn bonus points for any Scout who gets a skill signed off and for any Scout who complete a ranks skill requirements while at this venue.
 There will be stations for various Scout through First Class requirements.
 The station leaders will be using the 2016 Edition of the Boy Scout Handbook.
-This activity will take place on Upper Whyte Field.
-Scouts should eat their noon lunches at the Whyte Field program area.
+This activity will take place on Camp Whyte (upper).
+Scouts should eat their noon lunches at the Camp Whyte (upper) program area.
 Plan accordingly.

 Merit Badges Then and Now